spielmanlab/spielmanlab.github.io/content/project/richard-demko/index.md

 +++
-Rich is an undergraduate student majoring in Biological Sciences at Rowan University.
-He is working on a software development project to create an R package for visualizing large multiple sequence alignments.
+Rich is a former undergraduate research student who graduated in Fall 2021 with his BS in Biological Sciences from the Department of Biological Sciences, as well as a CUGS in Spanish and Italian.
+While in the Spielman lab, he worked on several software development projects in R and python to visualize and manipulate multiple sequence alignments.